Menu Search

 The overall duties of a Returning Officer include:

-• appointing election workers
+• appointing election workers;

-• dividing the electoral district into polling divisions
+• dividing the electoral district into polling divisions;

-• revising the voters list
+• revising the voters list;

-• approving candidate nominations
+• approving candidate nominations;

-• directing the administration of the ballot
+• directing the administration of the ballot; and

-• conducting an official addition of the votes cast for each candidate
+• conducting an official addition of the votes cast for each candidate.

 Assistant Returning Officers